Tommycik/Progetto_PP_TC_ImageAugmentation/README.md

 Batch size: 8
 ```

-Preview mode does not benchmark or compare backends.
-It directly applies the prepared Albumentations transformations with eight workers, saves the input and output images, and creates a contact sheet.
+The preview mode applies the prepared Albumentations transformations with eight workers, saves the input and output images and creates a contact sheet.

 ## Input formats